A human rights NGO in Asaba area of Delta State Nigeria has taken steps to end a wave of blackmail and extortion that has plagued the community.

 “It is very pertinent that people know that blackmail, extortion, and all related offenses are crimes — regardless of the victim’s sexuality.
 Perpetrators should be held responsible and brought to book by the appropriate authorities.
 It is based on this fact that my organization has taken steps to address this issue.”

-Levites Initiative for Freedom & Enlightenment (LIFFE) partnered with Interfaith Diversity Network of West Africa for the project.
+Levites Initiative for Freedom & Enlightenment (LIFFE) partnered with Interfaith Diversity Network of West Africa for the project and received financial support from International HIV/AIDS Alliance through its Rapid Response Fund made available by Elton John AIDS Foundation.

 - Nigeria: Man blackmailed after refusing sex with blackmailer